orca-so/whirlpools/docs/whirlpool/docs/02-Architecture Overview/07-TokenExtensions Support.md

 - PermanentDelegate
 - TransferHook
 - MintCloseAuthority
-- DefaultAccountState (default state must be Initialized)
+- DefaultAccountState
+- Pausable (supported since June 25th 2025)

 > ℹ️ FreezeAuthority is not extensions, but it requires TokenBadge.
 It should be disabled unless there is a reasonable reason (e.g., legal compliance).
 FreezeAuthority rejection does not apply to TokenProgram tokens, but does apply to TokenExtensions tokens.